wgottwalt/gnu_modula2_playground/README.md

    via the CARDINAL type, not the 32/64 bit aware types CSIZE_T and CSSIZE_T.
    This means that even on 64 bit, Modula-2 only supports a 32 bit address space.
+8. Do not use "POINTER TO" types as procedure parameters in C wrappers for passing pointers.
+It just results in very odd behavior.
+If you need to pass a POINTER, always go for SYSTEM.ADDRESS.
+It is a pity, because it kills the strong type system of Modula-2 to some degree.

 If you are on Arch Linux you could use my GCC snapshot packages to get the latest Modula-2 support. (https://aur.archlinux.org/packages/gcc-snapshot)